-We love dogs and our dog friendly accommodation is perfect, with beds and bowls provided for our canine guests, to save you boot space.
-Walking is one of the very best ways to discover the beauty and the variety of the Cornish landscape, in every season.
+We love dogs and our dog friendly accommodation is perfect.
+Walking is one of the very best ways to discover the beauty and variety of the Cornish landscape, in every season.
 Cornwall is very well geared to catering for dogs, with lots of pubs, restaurants and attractions being actively dog friendly.

 After October half-term until the start of the Easter holidays, dogs are allowed on all beaches (with very few exceptions).
-Here are a few suggestions as to where dogs would love to explore when they are staying.
+Here are a few suggestions as to where dogs would love to explore during their stay.

 1 – Coastal Path Walk